DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 My entire site is [fully searchable](/search) thanks to the wonderful [Pagefind](https://pagefind.app).
 Each page on my site includes well-defined metadata that permits further filtering and exclusion from results as necessary, which is excellent for being able to narrow down a result.

 As Pagefind is implemented client-side as a script, I've taken inspiration from [David Bushell's site](https://dbushell.com/2024/11/21/static-search-page-find/) and implemented a fallback that does a site-specific search with DuckDuckGo should JavaScript be unavailable.
-I've also added in support for URL query parameters thanks to [Kristof Zerbe's post about it](https://kiko.io/post/Pagefind-UI-and-URL-Parameters/).
+I've also added in support for URL query parameters thanks to [Kristof Zerbe's post about doing so](https://kiko.io/post/Pagefind-UI-and-URL-Parameters/).

 ### 404 Handling